avinash201199/avinash201199/README.md

 [![GitHub avinash201199](https://img.shields.io/github/followers/avinash201199?label=follow&style=social)](https://github.com/avinash201199)&nbsp;
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; Hello everyone,I'm engineering cse student.
-I do competitive coding and exploring Data Science concepts these days.
+💡 &nbsp; Hello everyone,I'm engineering student.
+Love to code , I am exploring Data Science these days.
 I enjoy collaborating with people on works of similar interest.

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine learning and Data Science.\
 ✍️ &nbsp;Apart from technical interests, I like dancing,watching movies, reading novels, playing Chess and badminton.\
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
+💬 &nbsp;Feel free to reach out to me for general consulting, or discussions \
 ✉️ &nbsp;You can email me at avinash201199@gmail.com.
 I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1K4-g2LlUJFHv-JzBtrBBSeBOUiRN1-iQ/view?usp=sharing) for more details about work experience.